18F/ghad/README.md

    ORG=...
 GITHUB_TOKEN=...
 FOR_REAL=1 node archive.js
    ```

-The `archive-all.js` script can be used to archive old repositories from all organizations your user has access to.
+The `archive-all.js` script can be used to archive all old repositories your user has write access to across organizations.

 ## Warning